Parasite SEO Platform Map 2026: 80+ Properties Ranked by Real Utility

 Use cases: landing pages for single-topic clusters, comparison content, evergreen informational queries, any niche where a one-page property targeting a single keyword is enough to compete.

-YouTube is technically the highest-DA property in existence, and consistently underused as a parasite play because it requires video.
-But YouTube videos rank in Google web search results for informational, how-to, and comparison queries — not just YouTube's own search.
-A video titled "How DeFi Yield Farming Works 2026" or "Best Free Accounting Software Comparison" captures traffic from people who never click play.
+Yes.
+YouTube is the highest-DA property in existence and its videos rank directly in Google's web search results for informational, how-to, and comparison queries, not only inside YouTube's own search.
+A video titled "How DeFi Yield Farming Works 2026" or "Best Free Accounting Software Comparison" captures traffic from people who never click play, because the title, description, and transcript are independently indexed and extractable text.

 The video itself doesn't need to be elaborate.
 A screen recording walkthrough of a comparison table, a slide deck with voiceover, or a talking-head explainer all qualify.
 YouTube descriptions with structured keyword usage and timestamps function like body copy for the page Google indexes.
 Add a link back to your canonical in the first 200 characters of the description — that's the part that shows in search previews.